Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example9/README.md

 * OutputStream, Writer - allows to create raw response
 * HttpEntity - a container that provides access to request headers and body
 * Map, Model, Model - to add data to templates as part of view rendering
+* RedirectAttributes - to set the attributes to use in case of redirects\
+                        regular attributes will be kept as part of request param - accessed using @RequestParam\
+                        flash attributes will be kept until end of request ie kept in session - will be available in the model view or can be accessed using @ModelAttribute
+* Error, BindingResult - provides access to form validation and binding results\
+                        can be used with @ModelAttribute, @RequestBody, @RequestPart\
+                        Error and BindingResult method parameter have to be immediately after @Valid annotated parameter in method